-The Center is involved in various claims and legal actions arising in the ordinary course of business.
+The Center is involved in one known claim for legal action arising in the ordinary course of business.
 Although the outcome of these items is not presently determinable, management is of the opinion that the ultimate outcome of these matters would not have a material adverse impact on the financial position of the Center or the results of its operations.